ISI-MIP/isimip-protocol-3/README.md

 Deploy on GitHub pages
 ----------------------

 The automatic deployment with travis-ci is configured using the [.travis-ci.yml](.travis-ci.yml) file.
-In order for travis to push back into the repository the following setup is already deployed and is documented here only for emergencies.
+In order for travis to push back into the repository a deploy key has to be configured and added to the repository (encrypted).
+The following setup is already deployed and is documented here only for emergencies.

 ```
 # install the travis gem